Jagger Brulato

 Chains

-A monadic pattern for wrapping a value, composing transformations over it, and layering side behaviors like history or undo on top.
+A TypeScript monadic pattern for wrapping a value, composing transformations over it, changing output types, and layering side behaviors like history or undo on top.

-It is the kind of abstraction work I enjoy most: simple at the call site, but strong enough to support richer behavior underneath.
+It is the kind of abstraction work I enjoy most: simple at the call site, but strong enough to support richer behavior underneath through generic metadata, fluent chaining, history tracking, and undoable state transitions.

 Working with a team